Indy2222/irro/README.md

 Irro
 =====

 This is my personal robot project and a very first robot I am building.
+Please visit [irro.mgn.cz](http://irro.mgn.cz) to see this project's documentation.

 This project is free software, see its [license](/LICENSE).